 To become more intentional with your routines it’s important to start off with a set time you will spend with God.
 It doesn’t matter if it’s morning or night just find a time that works best for you.

-In order to make a new habit stick, find a routine you’re already doing and add your new faith habit to it.
 So one of my routines is that I make tea for myself every morning.
 While I’m waiting for the water I grab my Bible and journal.
 Then I spend time with God.

 Set aside distractions

 I know for a fact that sometimes our distractions have nothing to do with our kids but it’s with us.
 So I’ll just start with us.
 Just put away the phone and silence it.
 Turn off that screen.
 If you have your study on an app and you constantly wander off then don’t use it anymore.
 Just take out a real Bible, paper and pen.
+I set my phone in another room so I’m not distracted.

 When your kids or spouse come in and interrupt you tell them to give you 10 minutes because you’re in the middle of spending time with God.
 They can wait!